breannanesbit/StrategoGame/README.md

   - [ ] generic input

 ## Nov 11th ( 8 items by date)
+  - [/] CI/CD pipeline
-  - [x] authentication and user account support - we will have the ability to login and out of our gaming site.
+  - [ ] authentication and user account support - we will have the ability to login and out of our gaming site.
 This way users know who they are playing against and can have the saved borads and achivements
   - [x] piece generic (start)
   - [x] decide your borad page (start)
-  - [x] generic input
+  - [ ] generic input
   - [x] Error handling (both on api requests and render errors) - we plan to create our own error page to catch errors and stop the site from crashing.
 On our api if a 400 or 505 is thrown we will report the code and message
   - [ ] Network Calls
     - [x] read data - will read when moves are made, when website is loaded etc.